module specification

 Module summary

-The emergent 21st century has brought with it significant challenges for education and for educators.
-This module explores and investigates these challenges along with some informed speculation on likely directions for educational development.
+The emergent 21st century has brought significant developments for education and educators.
+This module explores these developments and considers possible directions for educational development.
 It examines the impact of globalisation, economic restructuring and encounters with cultural difference.
-The relationship of these phenomena to educational reform is examined along with its implications for the future of schooling.
-The module encourages students to consider possible educational responses to these challenges at policy, curricular and institutional scales as well as at a personal level, thereby preparing them for a role as active professional agents.
+It explores how these dynamics relate to the future of education and schooling.
+The module encourages students to consider potential educational responses at policy, curricular and institutional scales, as well as at a personal level, thereby preparing them for a role as active professionals.

-• Situate education, schooling and teaching within a broad, but accessibly interpreted social, political and economic context.
+• Situate education, schooling and teaching within a broad and accessibly interpreted social, political and economic context.

-• Offer students knowledge of a number of pressing challenges at global and local scales and to open up consideration of educational responses to them, along with possible linkages between them.
+• Increase knowledge of a number of contemporary developments at global and local scales and to open up consideration of educational responses to them, along with possible linkages between them.

 • Develop skills supporting formal discussion, informed debate and the judicious use of evidence to form and substantiate arguments.

-• Encourage students to consider their standpoint in relation to the themes and issues examined, as well as the meaning of being a teacher in light of these challenges.
+• Consider your standpoint in relation to the themes and issues examined, as well as the meaning of being a teacher in light of these evolving contexts

 Syllabus